INTRODUCTION – Mark Jarrold

 Primarily I buy for the collector, with a collector’s eye.
 My service to you is to filter out the less than worthy, and to supply the really good things in the condition and of a type you will want to own.
 Finding these things is not easy – many hours of searching, negotiating and conservation work may lie behind the items you see here.

 Descriptions are intended to be objective and I strive for accuracy on all points.
 Dates are sometimes very hard to establish and often an approximation is given; where a date is stated precisely it will be based on good corroborative evidence.
 Many instruments may bear a name on a dial or part, but it should be borne in mind that this does not necessarily indicate the maker – it may just be the retailer or another agent and best efforts are made to make that differentiation.
-Barographs are a good example: the two most highly-respected manufacturers of these beautiful and functional instruments in the 19th and 20th centuries were Negretti & Zambra and Short & Mason – many instruments are found with the names of opticians on the chassis or case or upon the dial, but the majority owe their origins to these two makers.
+Barographs are a good example: the two most highly-respected manufacturers of these beautiful and functional instruments in the early 20th centuries were Negretti & Zambra and Short & Mason – many instruments are found with the names of opticians on the chassis or case or upon the dial, but the majority owe their origins to these two makers.
 However, even in the event that an item may bear the name of an established maker it does not necessarily mean that it was made by him.
 I have come across Short & Mason barographs with barometers that have “Negretti & Zambra” engraved on the dial.

 There is little doubt that, with the huge shift in demographics and social attitudes, many antiques generally that once commanded eye-watering prices have probably had their day.
 Technology, though, is a field that is very much more readily understood and may easily be better appreciated.
 As things stand the market substantially undervalues many of these items but without doubt the fields of science, invention and manufacturing are set to make progressive gains in a widening market, and demand for the finest quality items will not only continue but strengthen.